Volume + similarity of triangles - math problems

 - Secret treasure

 Scouts have a tent in the shape of a regular quadrilateral pyramid with a side of the base 4 m and a height of 3 m.
-Determine the radius r (and height h) of the container so that they can hide the largest possible treasure.
+Find the container's radius r (and height h) so that they can hide the largest possible treasure.

 - Conical bottle